samuel-jimenez/GramEditor/docs/src/development/windows.md

 ### Setting `RUSTFLAGS` env var breaks builds

-If you set the `RUSTFLAGS` env var, it will override the `rustflags` settings in `.cargo/config.toml` which is required to properly build Tehanu.
+If you set the `RUSTFLAGS` env var, it will override the `rustflags` settings in `.cargo/config.toml` which is required to properly build Gram.

 Since these settings can vary from time to time, the build errors you receive may vary from linker errors, to other stranger errors.